RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Issues: What Does the Bible Say About War?
+What Does the Bible Say About War?

-Does the Bible support war?
+Does the Bible support conflict?

 The Ten Commandments were given to the nation of Israel by God.
 They offer God’s word on living with others.
 Life is shown to be precious in the sixth commandment:

 “If there is serious injury, you are to take life for life, eye for an eye, tooth for a tooth, hand for hand, foot for foot.”
-(Exodus 21:23-24)
+Exodus 21:23-24

-There are numerous stories in the Old Testament of God sending the Israelites into battle and giving them victory over their enemies, for example, Moses, Gideon, Joshua, King David.
+There are numerous stories in the Old Testament of God sending the Israelites into battle and giving them victory over their enemies, for example, Moses, Gideon, Joshua, and King David.
 Some people use these verses to justify holy wars, where war is seen as a legitimate means of eliminating evil.

 Ultimately, the Old Testament prophets look forward to a time when there will be no more warfare.
 For example, the prophet Micah writes:

 “In the last days… [God] will judge between many peoples and will settle disputes for strong nations far and wide.
 They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.”
-(Micah 4:3)
+Micah 4:3

 Paul was a leader of the early church and his letters form a large part of the New Testament.
 He gave a lot of advice to the first Christians about how to live a life that pleased God.
 On the subject of relating to others, he wrote: